linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

 {{< output >}}
 [...]
-The following is the list of filetypes supported by ack.
+The following is the list of file types supported by ack.
 You can specify a file type with the --type=TYPE format, or the --TYPE format.
 For example, both --type=perl and --perl work.